Kelly Link - published July 2005

-Available in hardcover, limited edition, and ebook from Small Beer Press and in paperback from Houghton Mifflin Harcourt.
+Available in hardcover, limited edition, and ebook from Small Beer Press and in paperback from coming soon from Random House.
 (See here for international editions.)

 “Her exquisite stories mix the aggravations and epiphanies of everyday life with the stuff that legends, dreams and nightmares are made of, from pop culture to fairy tales.
 Some of these pieces are very scary, others are immensely sad, many are funny and all of them are written in prose so flawless you almost forget how much elemental human chaos they contain.”

 “Intricate, wildly imaginative and totally wonderful.
 Whether or not you think you like fantasy, if you’re a fan of inventive plots and good writing (her use of language will fill you with awe), don’t miss Kelly Link’s collection.”

 “Link’s stories … play in a place few writers go, a netherworld between literature and fantasy, Alice Munro and J.K.
 Rowling, and Link finds truths there that most authors wouldn’t dare touch.”